reach2jeyan/Stress-test-your-Android-App/README.md

 I am very short on time for this with my regular work on and I would definetly want to expand this tool to have a lot of features built in with a formal coding practice involved.
 Free feel to create a branch yourselves and shoot up Pull requests.

 Roadmap:
-1. Support Windows machine
-2. Enable getting path quickly, include crash logs exported to user home if any
+1. Enable getting path quickly, include crash logs exported to user home if any
-3. Integrate monkey-runner with iOS
+2. Integrate monkey-runner with iOS